pycom/pycom-documentation/content/firmwareapi/pycom/network/lora/_index.md

     * In the case of `LoRa.OTAA` the authentication tuple is: `(dev_eui, app_eui, app_key)` where `dev_eui` is optional.
 If it is not provided the LoRa MAC will be used.
     * In the case of `LoRa.ABP` the authentication tuple is: `(dev_addr, nwk_swkey, app_swkey)`.
 * `timeout`: is the maximum time in milliseconds to wait for the Join Accept message to be received.
 If no timeout (or zero) is given, the call returns immediately and the status of the join request can be checked with `lora.has_joined()`.
-* `dr`: is an optional value to specify the initial data rate for the Join Request.
+* `dr`: is an optional value to specify the initial data rate for the Join Request. values are region specific.

 ### lora.frequency([frequency])